 Lyari River:-Also known as the Fossil River, the Lyari River offers a retreat for tourists to enjoy the vast and empty landscape of the Kutch while they lie by rocks that are hundreds of thousands of years old.
 The rhythmic sound of the river fills your mind as you watch the sun disappear on the horizon amidst the emptiness of the salt desert.

 Banni Grasslands:-Before a weed species known locally as gando bawaal, or crazy thorn-bush, or crazy thorn-bush, was planted here to manage the salinity of the soil, the Grassland was one of the best Asian grasslands.
 The weed spread so quickly that it wiped out the surrounding plant species, wiping off the lovely vegetation of the Banni grasslands.

 Even though the Banni grasslands still lie in a poor state, the grasslands are flocked with almost 90 species of birds.
 One can find Indian birds of prey such as vultures, eagles, and falcons circling the sky of the grasslands.
 Banni grasslands are famous for having various species of eagles in India that soar over the heads of tourists.

 Kunathia Scrubland or Mandavi Coast:-The grasslands that are found in the area of Kunathia are of great importance; it is home to various animals such as gazelles, foxes, wolves, and also, the endangered Great Indian Bustard.

-As you travel west towards the coast, the marshes that lie between the grasslands and the coast, various migratory birds come in search for shelter in the winter season.
+As you travel west towards the coast, the marshes that lie between the grasslands and the coast, various migratory birds come in search of shelter in the winter season.
 From bright pink flamingos to great pelicans, from loud gulls to Godwits, many waterfowls can be spotted in this area.